Skip to main content

 What Could Be Better

-• Hatch Premium ($4.99/mo) unlocks the best soundscapes, sleep stories, and dream content — a friction point new buyers discover post-purchase
+• Hatch Premium ($4.99/mo) unlocks the best soundscapes, sleep stories, and dream content — a post-purchase paywall discovery for many buyers

 The Verdict